“There are so many people working so hard and achieving so little.” Andy Grove

 The concept was created by Andy Grove, during his time working for intel as the CEO in the 1970s.
 He improved the MBO (management by objectives) model.
 Afterwards John Doerr joined Intel where he learned this methodology.
 He later presented it to the founders of Google in 1999.
 Subsequently, in 2000 Google started using OKRs.
-This methodology helped Google with its explosive growth and it became the company it is today.
+This methodology helped Google with its explosive growth and to became the company it is today.
 In 2017 Doerr published his book “Measure What Matters” where he explains how any company, team and/or individual can thrive using this powerful methodology.

-Today, companies such as Google, AOL, Dropbox, LinkedIn, Oracle, Slack, Spotify, Twitter, BMW, Disney and many more around the world use this methodology to grow, improve and achieve their goals especially in today’s uncertain, volatile, agile and complex market conditions.
+Today, companies such as Google, AOL, Dropbox, LinkedIn, Oracle, Slack, Spotify, Twitter, BMW, Disney and many others around the world use this methodology to grow, improve and achieve their goals especially in today’s uncertain, volatile, agile and complex market conditions.

 How can OKR help your business?